Pilot (Pretty Little Liars): Pilot

 In Rosewood, Pennsylvania on September 1, 2009, four friends get together in a homely barn, drinking and having fun.
 At one point, a noise outside the barn scares them.
 The four girls slowly make their way to the barn door, and a blonde girl gives them a fright, screaming.
 The blonde is after revealed to be Alison DiLaurentis, the clique's leader.
 The five then either sit or lie down and return to playful activities, falling asleep shortly after.
 During nightfall, Alison disappears and Spencer Hastings tries to look for her in the night.
 Aria Montgomery then wakes up and finds Spencer arriving back to the barn, where Spencer tells her and the others that she did not find Alison anywhere, and that she thinks she heard a scream.

 One year later, it is revealed that Alison mysteriously vanished that night, and the girls went separate ways.
-Aria and her parents traveled for a year to Iceland; Hanna Marin underwent a complete style transformation, becoming the it-girl of Rosewood's social scene, and is friends with Mona Vanderwaal, who used to be bullied by Alison; Emily Fields focused on her swimming skills, hiding that she's attracted to girls and was in love with Alison; and Spencer focused on her studies and struggled to become Rosewood High's number one student.
+Aria and her parents traveled for a year to Iceland; Hanna Marin underwent a complete style transformation, becoming the it-girl of Rosewood's social scene, and is friends with Mona Vanderwaal, who used to be bullied by Alison; Emily Fields focused on her swimming skills, hiding that she is attracted to girls and was in love with Alison; and Spencer focused on her studies and struggled to become Rosewood High's number one student.

 The Montgomerys return to Rosewood after spending a year in Iceland, and Aria finds herself unable to adapt again to the town's mediocrity.
 Ella and Byron, Aria's parents, are happy together again after a crisis they had in the past, while Mike, Aria's younger brother, quickly settles himself in the lacrosse team.
-In an attempt to refresh her mind, she goes to a pub to drink and meets a guy there who also likes literature.
+In an attempt to refresh her mind, she goes to a pub to drink and meets a young man there who also likes literature.
 They feel connected and make out in the pub's bathroom.
-On the first day of class, she discovers he's her new English teacher, Ezra Fitz.
+On the first day of class, she discovers he is her new English teacher, Ezra Fitz.
 Aria receives a threatening message from someone who identifies as 'A', and who apparently knows about hers and her father's secrets.